Sunday, July 29, 2018 /

-We might update one, but taking a story down is a very serious matter.
+We might update one (and indicate such by way of an update in the post), BUT taking a story down is a very serious matter.

-Our best works are our archives and in the course of fulfilling our information provider and publishing mandate; we chronicle bad and good happenings, report big news and small ones in such a way as to reflect our communities and the times; all in a bid to help the market and public have access to teachable moments.
+Our best works are our archives and in the course of fulfilling our information provider/ publishing mandate; we chronicle bad and good happenings, report big news and small ones in such a way as to reflect our communities and the times; all in a bid to help the market and public have access to teachable moments.
+This we consider as crucial to the confidence matrix in the market-public relationship we serve.

 Our job as an information hub is to document history, report happenings in the business, finance and economic landscape and not erase it.
 It is why we take all those steps to sign service level agreements (SLA), partnership publishing agreements, emphasize acknowledgments, attributions and properly linked sources.
 It is why we push ourselves to get it right the first time.

 Our works are not restricted to operators, regulators and investors but to policy makers, researchers, academics and historians.
-We consciously publish online whilst making print copies of materials authored by us available at the National Library, duly paid for and referenced accordingly to ensure that they become public records.
+We consciously publish online whilst making print copies of materials authored by us available at the National Library, duly documented and referenced accordingly to ensure that they become public records.

-Thus, removing information that report the occurrences in the public arena of the regulators, courts and markets, we believe, sets a practice precedent and smacks of elitist censorship; if not self-censorship on our part.
+Thus, removing information that report the occurrences in the public arena of the regulators, courts and markets, we believe; sets a practice precedent and smacks of elitist censorship; if not self-censorship on our part.
 It is something that goes to the core of our reason for being.
-Our past experience in this area has provided useful lessons in reaching this conclusion.
+Our past experiences in this area, and operating in the Nigerian environment has provided useful lessons in reaching this conclusion.

 It is important therefore that we establish rules around the subject as a component of our practice, editorial guide and include/share same as part of our terms and conditions of service (T&C).

-Our editorial guide, being a document subject to best practice review will eliminate discretionary practices and ensure that our standard operating practice recognizes changing dynamics in the operating environment such as privacy rights, data policy regulations, market regulatory rules, online publishing practices, market instructions and public interest.
+Our editorial guide, being a document subject to best practice review of which this forms a part, is designed to eliminate discretionary practices and ensure that our standard operating practice recognizes changing dynamics in the operating environment such as governance practices, standards, privacy rights, data policy regulations, market regulatory rules, online publishing practices, market instructions and public interest.

-The story would have to be wildly inaccurate in fact and evidence, misidentify a person resulting in damage to one’s reputation, or endanger a life or going concern of a company.
+The news story, post and report summary would have to be wildly inaccurate in fact and evidence, misidentify a person resulting in damage to one's reputation, or endanger a life or going concern of a company (with evidence).

 Internally, where material facts are discovered by any of our teams or brought to our attention and validated; leading to an update as a first recourse/consideration (the disclosure of which must be included in a footnote stating when, what, why and where the revision took place).

-Where this will materially not resolve the issue/request received or observed an escalation into the removal phase must be initiated.
+Where this will materially not resolve the issue/request received or observed; an escalation into the removal phase must be initiated internally.

-If authored by us, determine the public interest and the market interest served in removing or retaining it and affirm a position.
+If subject post was authored by us, a determination as to the public interest and the market interest served in removing or retaining it must be made and our position and reasons made clear.

-The final decision will be made via a concurrence between the Head of Business & Markets and the Managing Editor (or in his/her absence the Head of Research) who then gives a formal approval for the Head of IT to effect same.
+The final decision on any of the above scenarios will be made via a concurrence between the Managing Director and the Chief Economist and Managing Editor (or in his/her absence, the Director of Research); who then gives a formal editorial approval for the Head of IT/CTO to govern accordingly.

-In effecting same, the following must take place:· Screenshot taken before removal.
+In effecting above governance requirement, the following must take place:

 The Managing Editor